ConnectionMaster/web.eyeo.com/pages/jobs/data-engineer.md

 ### Job description

-Data is insight and as a continually expanding company with desktop products reaching 100 million users, a growing audience on mobile and a newly acquired system named Flattr, we work on the entire data-pipeline: from making data sources available to providing analysis and extracting insights.
+Data is insight.
+As a continually expanding company with desktop products reaching 100 million users, a growing audience on mobile and a newly acquired system named Flattr, we work on the entire data-pipeline from making data sources available, to providing analysis and extracting insights.
 We are now at a point where we need to streamline the data pipeline so we are searching for an extra pair of hands, eyes and a big brain, to join our Data department.

 ### Responsibilities